P-p-H-d/mlib/README.md

 Each containers define their iterators.

+All containers try to expose an interface as uniform as possible.

 Each header can be used separately from others: dependency between headers have been kept to the minimum.

 ![Dependence between headers](https://raw.githubusercontent.com/P-p-H-d/mlib/master/depend.png)